lgulliver/tech-debt-vscode/README.md

 3. Click on any issue to open it in your browser.
 4. Use the filter button to filter issues by state, creator, or assignee.

-### Managing Tech Debt Issues

-#### Editing Issues

-1. Right-click on an issue in the Tech Debt Issues view.
-2. Select "Edit Issue" from the context menu.
-3. Edit the title and body of the issue as needed.
-4. Click "Save Changes" to update the issue.

-#### Closing/Reopening Issues

-1. Right-click on an open issue and select "Close Issue" to close it.
-2. Right-click on a closed issue and select "Reopen Issue" to reopen it.

-#### Commenting on Issues

-1. Right-click on an issue and select "Comment on Issue".
-2. Enter your comment in the editor that opens.
-3. Click "Post Comment" to add your comment to the issue.

 ## Development

 ### Release Process